gfunkmonk/deadjournal/pages/about.md

 ---
 title: About
+layout: page
+site_page: true
-permalink: /about/
+permalink: "/about/"
 ---

 ### About

 Once I ran a blog on Livejournal, almost a decade ago.
 Then I forgot about it.
 Then Livejournal got bought by a Russian company, but the servers stayed in the West.
 Then, at some unspecified point in 2016, [the servers moved to Russia](https://puzzling.org/politics-and-society/2017/01/if-youre-still-maintaining-a-livejournal-your-journals-now-in-russia/) before anyone noticed.
-Why this is a problem, why it prompted me to move my LiveJournal blog to this site [is explained in this post](/2019/05/22/About-Deadjournal.html).
+Why this is a problem, why it prompted me to move my LiveJournal blog to this site [is explained in this post]( {{"/2019/05/22/About-Deadjournal.html" | relative_url }}).

 ### Who am I?